MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 5. On the **Select features to install** page, ensure that **Management Server** is the only feature selected and select **Next**.

 6. Your computer is checked for required hardware and software.
 If your computer meets all the requirements, the **All prerequisites are installed** page appears.
-Select **Next**, and proceed to the next step.
+Select **Next** and proceed to the next step.

 If a prerequisite isn't met, a page displays the information about the prerequisite that hasn't been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check: